Using Machine Learning techniques in phenomenological studies in flavour physics

-In the following we describe our procedure: \begin{itemize} \item In the first place we create a sample of 5000 parameter points and their likelihood using the traditional algorithm.
-We discard the points with $\Delta\chi^2_\mathrm{SM} < 20$, retaining 4606 points. \item We train a Machine Learning predictor using the pre-computed sample.
-We used the XGBoost (eXtreme Gradient Boosting) algorithm \cite{Chen:2016}, implemented by the Python package \texttt{xgboost}.
+In the first place we create a sample of 5000 parameter points and their likelihood using the traditional algorithm.
+We discard the points with $\Delta\chi^2_\mathrm{SM} < 20$, retaining 3760 points.

+We train a Machine Learning predictor using the pre-computed sample.
+We used the XGBoost (eXtreme Gradient Boosting) algorithm~\cite{Chen:2016}, implemented by the Python package \texttt{xgboost}.
 We split the sample in two parts, 75\% of the points for the training and 25\% points for the validation of the model.
 The algorithm uses a learning rate of 0.05 and 1000 estimators, allowing early stopping at 5 rounds.

-\item Finally we implement the Montecarlo algorithm: we generate random points $\vec{C}$ near the best fit.
-The predictor produces an approximation of the $\Delta\chi^2$, and therefore, also an approximation of the logarithm of the likelihood, $\log\tilde{L}(\vec{C})$.
-The point is accepted if this approximation verifies the Montecarlo condition

-where $L_\mathrm{bf}$ is the likelihood of the best fit and $u$ is a number randomly chosen from an uniform distribution in the interval $[0,1)$. \end{itemize}

 The performance of the Machine Learning predictor can be seen in Figure~\ref{im:predictor} (a).
 The horizontal axis represents the actual value of the $\Delta\chi^2_\mathrm{SM}$ for each point of the validation dataset, computed using the full \texttt{flavio} and \texttt{smelli} code, with the best fit point found in Section~\ref{sec:Fits} corresponding to the maximum value.
 The vertical axis represents the predicted value for the same points obtained using the Machine Learning Montecarlo algorithm.
-The predicted values for the $\Delta \chi^2_\mathrm{SM}$ reproduce their actual values, with a Pearson regression coefficient $r = 0.977$ and Mean Absolute Error of 0.481 in the validation dataset.
+The predicted values for the $\Delta \chi^2_\mathrm{SM}$ reproduce their actual values, with a Pearson regression coefficient $r = 0.970$ and Mean Absolute Error of $0.719$ in the validation dataset.
 The agreement between the predicted and actual values is specially good for parameters near the best fit point ($\Delta \chi^2_\mathrm{SM} > 55 $).

+Finally we implement the Montecarlo algorithm: we generate random points $\vec{C}$ near the best fit.
+The predictor produces an approximation of the $\Delta\chi^2$, and therefore, also an approximation of the logarithm of the likelihood, $\log\tilde{L}(\vec{C})$.
+The point is accepted if this approximation verifies the Montecarlo condition